nixworks/public/news/2015/05/3/README.md

 ##### 2016 U.S. presidential election
 ### [Retired neurosurgeon Ben Carson tells a Florida television station that he would run for the Republican Party nomination with a formal announcement to be made in the city of Detroit, Michigan, where he grew up. ](/news/2015/05/3/retired-neurosurgeon-ben-carson-tells-a-florida-television-station-that-he-would-run-for-the-republican-party-nomination-with-a-formal-annou.md)
-_Context: neurosurgeon, Detroit, Ben Carson, the state, Republican, 2016 U.S. presidential election_
+_Context: the state, 2016 U.S. presidential election, Republican, Ben Carson, neurosurgeon, Detroit_

 ##### Nagorno-Karabakh parliamentary election, 2015
 ### [Nagorno-Karabakh parliamentary election, 2015.](/news/2015/05/3/nagorno-karabakh-parliamentary-election-2015.md)